PennLINC/xcpEngine/docs/config/design.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The design file includes the ``pipeline`` variable, which defines the backbone of the pipeline: a
-comma-separated sequence of the modules_ that together comprise the
+comma-separated sequence of the :ref:`modules` that together comprise the
 processing stream.

 The standard functional connectivity processing stream is:::